Nagaland: Hornbill Festival

 The Hornbill Festival was launched by the Government of Nagaland in December 2000 to encourage inter-ethnic interaction and to promote cultural heritage of the state.
-Organized by the State Tourism Department and Art & Culture Department.
-Hornbill Festival showcases a mix of cultural displays under one roof.
-This festival takes place between 1 and 10 December every year.

 It is held at the Kisama Heritage Village which is about 12 km south of Kohima.
 All the ethnic groups of Nagaland take part in this festival.
 The aim of the festival is to revive and protect the rich culture of Nagaland and display its history, culture and traditions.

 The festival is named after the hornbill bird, which is displayed in folklores in most of the state's ethnic groups.
 The week-long festival unites Nagaland and people enjoy the colourful performances, crafts, sports, food fairs, games, and ceremonies.
 Traditional arts which include paintings, wood carvings, and sculptures are on display.
 Festival highlights include traditional Naga Morungs exhibition and sale of arts and crafts, food stalls, herbal medicine stalls, shows and sales, cultural medley – songs and dances, fashion shows, beauty contest, traditional archery, naga wrestling, indigenous games, and musical concerts.
 Additional attractions include the Konyak fire eating demonstration, pork-fat eating competitions, the Hornbill Literature Festival (including the Hutton Lectures), Hornbill Global Film Fest, Hornbill Ball, Choral Panorama, North East India Drum Ensemble, Naga King Chilli eating competition, Hornbill National Rock Contest, Hornbill International Motor Rally and WW-II Vintage Car Rally.

-Traditional sports
+Sports

 Kene

 Kene or Naga wrestling is a folk wrestling style and traditional sport of the Nagas.
-The objective of the sport is to bring any part of the opponent's body above the knee to the ground.

 Aki Kiti

-Aki Kiti or Sümi kick fighting is a traditional combat sport originating from and was practiced by the Sümi Nagas.
-It is characterized by kicking and blocking solely using the soles of the feet.
+Aki Kiti or Sümi kick fighting is a traditional combat sport originating from and was practised by the Sümi Nagas.
+It is characterised by kicking and blocking solely using the soles of the feet.
 The sporting event served the purpose of righting wrongs, restoring honour, or "settling scores" between tribes and tribesmen without resorting to violence.
-It was practiced during tribal ceremonies.
+It was practised during tribal ceremonies.